phuvio/Material-bank/Documentation/database.md

 # Database

 PostgrSQL was chosen, because it offers ACID transactions.
 There will only be hundreds of users and materials.
-Material files are most single page pdf-, word- or powerpoint files.
+Material files can be pdf-, word-, powerpoint, excel or picture files or a link to another webpage.
+Most of them have single page.
 Because of that it was decided to upload material files to Postgres as blobs.

 ## Schema

 Schema is based around materials.
-Each material has a single user who has downloaded that material to the database.
+Each material has a single user who has uploaded that material to the database.
 Each material can have several tags which mark what the material is used for.
 Each user has a favorites list where they can mark their favorite materials.
-Admins can create groups to which group of materials can be added for a specific purposes.
-Customers are end users to whom the user gives the materials.
-User can then mark if the material has been given to the customer and whether the customer has completed the materials.

 ```mermaid
 erDiagram